-- BPD affects men as often as women in general, women more than men in treatment populations.
+- BPD affects men as often as women in general and women more than men in treatment populations.

-- Antisocial personality disorder in adults, substance-abuse problems in men, eating disorders in women, and anxious and odd personality disorders in adolescents tend to co-occur with BPD.
+- Antisocial behavior in adults, substance-abuse problems in men, eating disorders in women, and anxious and odd personality disorders in adolescents tend to co-occur with BPD.

-- There has been some controversy about whether or not BPD is its own disorder or a variation of bipolar disorder, but in many countries, there is more agreement on the existence of BPD.
+- There has been some controversy about whether or not BPD is its own disorder or a variation of bipolar disorder.

-- Like most other mental disorders, it is understood to be the result of a combination of biological vulnerabilities, ways of thinking, and social stressors (biopsychosocial model).
+- Like most other mental disorders, borderline personality disorder is understood to be the result of a combination of biological vulnerabilities, ways of thinking, and social stressors (biopsychosocial model).

 - BPD sufferers are more likely to have a learning problem or certain temperaments as children or come from families of origin where divorce, neglect, sexual abuse, substance abuse, or death occurred.

 - To be diagnosed with BPD, the sufferer must experience at least five of the following symptoms: unstable self-image, relationships or emotions, severe impulsivity that results in engaging in risky behaviors, repeated suicidal behaviors or threats, chronic feelings of emptiness, inappropriate anger, trouble with anger management, or transient paranoia or dissociation.

 - Psychotherapy approaches that have been helpful in treating BPD include dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), interpersonal therapy (IPT), and psychoanalytic psychotherapy.

 - The use of psychiatric medications like antidepressants, mood stabilizers, and antipsychotics may be useful in addressing some of the symptoms of BPD but do not entirely manage the illness.

 - The presence of BPD tends to worsen the overall emotional instability and other symptoms of other mental illnesses and increase the risk for self-mutilation, as well as for attempting or completing suicide.

 - People with BPD are at somewhat higher risk for engaging in violent behavior.
 That risk is further increased when the individual with BPD also is suffering from antisocial personality disorder, has a previous history of violent behavior, frequently uses sedative medications, or experiences several changes in their psychiatric medications.